- Ongoing Compliance

 At both the SEC and state level, the regulators have between six and eight weeks from the date your application is submitted to respond to us with questions about the pending application.
 Our goal is to respond as quickly as possible to the regulator to help keep the process moving forward.

 Form ADV is the form investment advisors must complete in order to become registered with either the SEC or the state regulators.
-Form ADV explains to the regulators how you intend to run your business and your Brochure is part of the Form ADV you provide to your prospective and current clients so they understand how your firm operates.
+Form ADV explains to the regulators how you intend to run your business.

 Form ADV Part 1 is filed electronically through the IARD system.
 Firms registering with the SEC must complete Part 1A and firms registering with the state(s) must complete Part 1A and Part 1B.